For any point on the map:

 To join an existing organisational account, please contact your lead user who can send you an invite.
 Alternatively, you can sign up as an individual user first and then contact us to convert the account to an organisational one.

-- Educational users
+- Educational and Research users

-A discounted rate is available for educational use: £150 (excluding VAT) for 1,000 credits (£1.50 per catchment retrieval).
+A discounted rate is available for Educational and Research use: £150 (excluding VAT) for 1,000 credits (£1.50 per catchment retrieval).
 The credits must all be released to the same Web Service account.
 If you qualify for this offer we will issue you with a licence certificate along with an invoice for payment.
 The signed licence certificate and payment must be received before the credits are allocated.
 Please visit our User Guide for further information.

 What is the FEH?